kelsonic/todorestapi/README.md

 node server.js
 ```

-(It should be running on localhost:3000.)
+(It should now be running on localhost:3000.)

 ## Contributing
 If you are interested in contributing, please make a pull-request with a description of your changes.

 ## License
 MIT License.
+View it in the LICENSE.